 We are all being affected, and we will get through this.
 Nobody knows the timeline, exactly what will happen or when.
 But one thing is certain, this wave will pass eventually, and hopefully we will all be stronger and more united through it all.

-At Simi Psychological Group, we are here to help guide you in managing feelings of anxiety, sadness, and doubt.
+At Simi Psychological Group, our team of therapists and psychologists are here to help guide you in managing feelings of anxiety, sadness, and doubt.
 Given the current health concerns, we are now offering telehealth Online therapy sessions.
 We know that this time of uncertainty can be overwhelming and feel truly isolating..
 We value being here for you and your family during this period.
 Learning to manage feelings of stress and anxiety can provide you an increased sense of confidence navigating your family through this difficult time.